-Immune System Boosters: Are They Real?
+Immune System Supporters: Are They Real?

-There are a lot of claims that certain foods or supplements can boost your immune system.
+There are a lot of claims that certain foods or supplements can support your immune system.
 But the immune system is still not fully understood, therefore any research on improving immune function and fighting off infections is preliminary.
 Also, even if a compound is found to have an effect on immune function or a specific component of the immune system, it is difficult to measure its ability to prevent an infection.

 The immune system is a system, with many different cells and components.

 No one single food or food component has been found to affect the system as a whole.